louisdelacour21/Dynamic-Optimization-with-Value-Function-Iteration-in-Fortran/README.md

 ## Overview

 This Fortran program implements a dynamic optimization model using value function iteration.
 It simulates a representative agent’s decision-making over capital and consumption, aiming to maximize utility across time under a basic economic model.
-The project was completed as part of the *Financial Markets* course at Universität Regensburg.
+The project was completed as part of the *Financial Econometrics* course at Universität Regensburg.

 ## Objective